nestjs/docs.nestjs.com/content/recipes/swagger.md

 #### Plugin

-TypeScript metadata reflaction system has several limitations, which make it impossible to, for instance, determine what properties a class consist of or recognize whether a given property is optional or required.
-However, some of these constraints can be addressed at the compilation time.
-Hence, we created a plugin that enhances TypeScript compilation process to reduce the boilerplate code.
+TypeScript's metadata reflection system has several limitations which make it impossible to, for instance, determine what properties a class consists of or recognize whether a given property is optional or required.
+However, some of these constraints can be addressed at compilation time.
+Nest provides a plugin that enhances the TypeScript compilation process to reduce the amount of boilerplate code required.

-Swagger plugin will automatically:
+The Swagger plugin will automatically:

 - annotate all DTO properties with `@ApiProperty` unless `@ApiHideProperty` is used
-- set `required` property depending on the question mark (e.g. `name?: string` = `required: false`)
+- set the `required` property depending on the question mark (e.g. `name?: string` will set `required: false`)
-- set `type` or `enum` property depending on the type (supports arrays as well)
+- set the `type` or `enum` property depending on the type (supports arrays as well)
-- set `default` property based on the assigned default value
+- set the `default` property based on the assigned default value
 - set several validation rules based on `class-validator` decorators (if `classValidatorShim` set to `true`)
-- add response decorator to every endpoint with a proper status and `type` (response model)
+- add a response decorator to every endpoint with a proper status and `type` (response model)

-In order to enable plugin, simply open `nest-cli.json` (if you use [Nest CLI](/cli/overview)) and add `plugins` configuration:
+In order to enable the plugin, simply open `nest-cli.json` (if you use [Nest CLI](/cli/overview)) and add the following `plugins` configuration:

 ```javascript
 {